microsoft/vscode-docs/api/references/theme-color.md

 - `peekViewEditorGutter.background`: Background color of the gutter in the peek view editor.
 - `peekViewEditor.matchHighlightBackground`: Match highlight color in the peek view editor.
 - `peekViewEditor.matchHighlightBorder`: Match highlight border color in the peek view editor.
-- `peekViewEditorStickScroll.background`: Background color of sticky scroll in the peek view editor.
+  `peekViewEditorStickyScroll.background`: Background color of sticky scroll in the peek view editor.
 - `peekViewResult.background`: Background color of the peek view result list.
 - `peekViewResult.fileForeground`: Foreground color for file nodes in the peek view result list.
 - `peekViewResult.lineForeground`: Foreground color for line nodes in the peek view result list.